-The most common drug veterinarians turn to in treating CDS is selegiline.
-It is marketed for dogs by Zoetis under the trade name Anipryl.
-It is the same drug veterinarians often dispense for Cushing’s disease.
-Some dog owner report very positive changes in their pets personality while on Anipryl while other pet owners see few positive effects.
-Zoetis claims it benefits about 70% of the dogs that take it.
+I mentioned this drug earlier.
+It is the most common drug veterinarians dispense in treating CDS.
+Selegiline is marketed for dogs by Zoetis under the trade name Anipryl®.
+It is the same drug veterinarians sometimes dispense when treating Cushing’s disease.
+Some dog owner report very positive changes in their pets personality when their pet begins taking Anipryl® while other pet owners see few positive effects.
+Zoetis claims it benefits about 70% of the dogs that take it improve.
 Selegiline enhances the amount of chemicals within the brain that act as messengers between individual nerve cells.
-Selegiline is also available in generic form.
-Selegiline is not licensed for use in cats.
-But it has been used in cats. (ref)
+Selegiline is also available in a generic form.
+Selegiline is not licensed for use in cats although is has been used in cats. ( read here )

-Selegiline needs to be used cautiously in pets that are receiving other medications that affect the brain such as SSRIs antidepressants, tramadol, amitraz etc. If your pet tolerates it well, give the drug up to two months to show positive effects.
+Selegiline needs to be used cautiously in pets that are receiving other medications that affect the brain such as SSRIs antidepressants, tramadol and amitraz, a tick control medication.
+If your pet tolerates it well, give the drug up to two months to see if it has positive effects.

 Propentofylline Vivitonin® Vitofyllin®

 To the best of my knowledge this medication is unavailable through major suppliers in the United States.
 It is commonly given to old dogs with memory or debility issues in the UK, Europe and Australia.
 Perhaps a compounding pharmacy in the US might supply it.
-In 2018, several Australian pet supply pharmacies claim they can ship it to the USA.
-I do not keep up with US customs/FDA rules.
+Several Australian pet supply pharmacies claim they can ship it to the USA.
+But I do not keep up with US customs and FDA rules.
 They change too frequently.

 Propentofylline is thought by some to increase blood supply to the brain.
 I believe it has been used to treat CDS in cats as well.
-The drug was a spin-off of Alzheimer’s disease research in humans. (ref) However, physicians lost interest in using it when it failed to show any beneficial effects related to daily living. (ref) I have no experience in using either propentofylline or the next drug, nicergoline, in dogs or cats, but your vet might want to give them a try.
+The drug was a spin-off of Alzheimer’s disease research in humans. ( read here ) However, physicians lost interest in using it when it failed to show any beneficial effects related to daily living. ( read here ) I have no experience in using either propentofylline or the next drug, nicergoline, in dogs or cats, but your vet might want to give them a try.

 A study confirmed that levels of cholinesterases, important chemicals involved in brain and nerve function, decline in dogs as they age.
-The study also found that giving either of the two most popular medications designed to help humans with Alzheimer’s disease appeared to help dogs as well [ rivastigmine (Exelon patch) and donepezil (Aricept®) ].
+That study also found that giving either of the two most popular medications designed to help humans with Alzheimer’s disease appeared to help dogs too ( rivastigmine (Exelon® patch) and donepezil (Aricept®) .
 You can read that study here.
 Like any cholinesterase inhibiting drug, giving the wrong dose or using a drug delivery system designed and approved for one species in another species can be quite dangerous.

 Over-The Counter Remedies

 Many veterinarians also treat CDS with supplements of omega-3 fatty acids that are thought to scavenge free radicals.
 Free radicals might be elevated in the brains of CDS pets.
-Mixed tocopherols, vitamin C, beta-carotene, carotenoids, flavenoids, MCTs and mitochondrial co-factors have all been used with varying degrees of success in an attempt to limit oxidative stress. (rptref1, rptref2, ref3, ref4, ref5, ref6, ref7) Many of these compounds have now been incorporated or increased in dog and cat foods and sold as “geriatric or senior diets”.
+Mixed tocopherols, vitamin C, beta-carotene, carotenoids, flavenoids, MCTs and mitochondrial co-factors have all been used with varying degrees of success in an attempt to limit oxidative stress.
+Many of these compounds have now been incorporated or increased in dog and cat foods and sold as “geriatric or senior diets”.
 They include Purina One Vibrant Maturity ®, Hills Prescription diet b/d ®, Purina ProPlan NeuroCare ® , Royal Canin Canine Mature Consult ®, etc.